scotthmccoy/scotthmccoy.github.io/_posts/2024-02-17-sheets-color-scale-on-strings.md

+---
+title: Google Sheets - Color Scale on a String Column
+---

 Google sheets does a nice job of applying color to ranges of numbers, but not such a great job with strings.
+Here are 3 different methods for automatically color-coding a string column:

 # A Number Code
 This method involves simply adding a color name that conditional formatting can search for: